muellerzr/Running-with-fastai/README.md

 Week 9: Instance segmentation library, going through the implementation and the modifications to the fastai library needed

 ## Other Libraries and Guest Speakers
-Week 10: The timm library, how I integrated it into fastai, and a special guest
+Week 10: The timm library, how I integrated it into fastai, and a special guest: Aman Arora

-Week 11: UPIT with a special guest
+Week 11: UPIT with a special guest: Tanishq Abraham

-Week 12: SimCLR and Self-Supervised Learning with special guest
+Week 12: SimCLR and Self-Supervised Learning with special guest: Kerem Turgutlu